 Using Extended Health Insurance for Acupuncture

 Most extended health insurance plans in BC include acupuncture coverage.
 Annual limits typically range from $300 to $1,000, with some plans offering more.
-Coverage usually applies to treatments by practitioners registered with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of BC (CTCMA).
-Some plans specify which practitioner designations are covered, so it is worth checking whether your plan covers R.Ac, R.TCM.P, or Dr.TCM.
+Coverage usually applies to treatments by CCHPBC-registered practitioners, but some plans specify which provider designations are covered.
 A doctor's referral is not usually required for insurance-covered acupuncture, but check your plan to be sure.
-If your clinic offers direct billing, the insurance portion is submitted automatically and you only pay any remaining balance.
+If your clinic offers direct billing, the insurance portion may be submitted for you and you pay any remaining balance.

 Does MSP Cover Acupuncture?